 Termite damage causes windows and door frames to warp, making it difficult to open and close them.

-These wood-colored, vein-like structures can be found along the side of your home near areas with exposed wood.
-They function as tunnels, allowing termite colonies to travel between food sources.
+These vein-like structures resembling thick lines of dried mud can be found along the sides of your home or other structures near areas with exposed wood.
+They function as external tunnels that allow termites to travel between food sources and their colonies.

 - Maze-like patterns on wooden surfaces